 - Denver Health NurseLine: Staffed by Registered Nurses 24 hours a day, the Denver Health NurseLine provides health advice and recommendation for care.
 Call 303-739-1211. ** At this time the NurseLine is experiencing a high number of calls due to coronavirus.
 If you are not calling about respiratory symptoms or an urgent health concern, please submit your question to your primary care provider through MyChart.

 - Rocky Mountain Regional Trauma Center: Denver’s only academic Level I Trauma Center.
 Provides some of the best outcomes for patients with multiple traumatic injuries.
 In addition, our Orthopedic Experts provide orthopedic trauma care for patients with complex fractures.

 - Denver Health Paramedics: We respond to more than 80,000 calls each year and provide vital emergency medical services throughout the City and County of Denver.

-- Rocky Mountain Poison and Drug center: Provides poison and drug information services to medical professionals and the public.
+- Rocky Mountain Poison & Drug Safety center: Provides poison and drug information services to medical professionals and the public.
 The certified regional poison center for Colorado, Nevada, Idaho, Montana and Hawaii.
 Call 1-800-222-1222.

 - Rocky Mountain Center for Medical Response to Terrorism, Mass Casualties and Epidemics (RMCMR): Following the terrorist attacks of September 11, 2001, Denver Health created the RMCMR to establish more effective medical response to all disasters.